mtklein/questlog/README.md

 # QuestLog

+Open index.html in a modern browser to try it out.

 QuestLog is a lightweight journal for real-world adventures.
 This repository hosts a proof-of-concept implemented as a single HTML file.
 The page stores quests locally and blends a quest list with an interactive map so you can explore with a sense of purpose directly in the browser.

 ## MVP Goals